My Background

 I am grateful for my late husband, Carl, a dedicated fifth-generation dairy farmer, was one of my greatest influences, teaching me the values of resilience, commitment, and consistency.
 In addition to farming, I continue a professional skiing career which has earned me a Level III Certification with The Professional Ski Instructors of America (PSIA), and for over 27 years, I have trained and coached in both Alpine and Telemark disciplines.

 After the passing of my husband, I felt a profound desire to return to higher ed and study the intricacies of human behavior.
 This led me to the Master’s and PhD programs at The University of Rochester in with degrees in Psychology/Neuroscience and Mental Health Counseling and Counseling Education.
-At this point in my life, my greatest passion is to make a meaningful difference in the lives of others through my work as a mental health counselor and now with my practice-informed mental health books that are written specifically for you—the seeker of happiness and a better life.
+At this point in my life, my greatest passion is to make a meaningful difference in the lives of others through my work as a mental health counselor and now with my practice-informed mental health workbooks that are written specifically for you—the seeker of happiness and a better life.

 My Commitment to You